petergregg/Content/Blog/Articles/Deploy NGINX and Node Web App and API to Local Kubernetes Cluster with Helm and Kubectl.md

 9. Save the changes and close the file.

-10. In the same Terminal open the scaffolded `chart` yaml file in the helm web folder.
+10. Run the following command to open the scaffolded `chart` yaml file in the helm web folder.

     ```
     code chart.yaml